 - The global market percentage for Apple has decreased to a modest 11%.

-- Due to the diversity in iOS device model, variant, and app version, it is difficult for a developer to implement adequate support to every app users
+- Due to the diversity in iOS device models, variants, and app versions, it is difficult for a developer to implement adequate support to every app user

 - The App Store takes 30% of the expenses an app generates, inclusive of all purchases in-app